manuelrujano/Histology-classifier/README.md

-# Histology-classifier
+# Histology-classifier, convolutional neural network (CNN) model training

 The publication based on this project can be found here: https://doi.org/10.1007/s40670-021-01206-0

-## 🧠 Model Training: Histology Classifier Core Models
+## 🧠 Model Training

 This section describes the training pipeline used to build the core models for the **Histology Classifier App**, utilizing transfer learning with MobileNetV2.